drbean/edit/tsailin/pasteur_perspective.md

 commercializing work that would have a social and economic impact meeting the expectations of society (Chang et al., 2016; Clark, 1998; Etzkowitz, 2017).

-However, in the developing entrepreneurial universities, it may induce some tensions with the traditional goals and norms of science (Ambos, Mäkelä, Birkinshaw, & D\'Este, 2008; Haas & Park, 2010; Jain et al., 2009; Philpott, Dooley, O\'Reilly, & Lupton, 2011).
-The critical problem is the inherent conflicts between traditional academic (e.g., talent training, publishing academic results, and pursuing academic reputation) and industrial or entrepreneurial paradigms (e.g., consulting, contract research, patenting and licensing the research results, spin-off formation, and pursuing economic and societal returns).
-From the organizational development perspective, those two have different organizational settings as the two ends of a spectrum of scientist's work (Philpott et al., 2011; Sauermann & Stephan, 2013).
-Academic logics tend to focus on basic and curiosity-oriented research (Ambos et al., 2008).
-Industrial logics relatively undertake less risk and direct commercial research.
-Second, they have different norms of knowledge dissemination (Kalar & Antoncic, 2015).
-Academic logics tend to encourage open disclosure and the contribution to scientific commons.
-On the other hand, industrial logics seeks beneficial ownership and privatization of intellectual property.
-These organizational conflicts may impede universities from transforming towards more entrepreneurial orientation, and many efforts can be found to encourage universities to engage in research commercialization (Bercovitz & Feldman, 2008; Haas & Park, 2010; Jain et al., 2009).
+However, development of the entrepreneurial university leads in directions that are in tension with the traditional goals and norms of science (Ambos, Mäkelä, Birkinshaw, & D\'Este, 2008; Haas & Park, 2010; Jain et al., 2009; Philpott, Dooley, O\'Reilly, & Lupton, 2011).
+The critical problem is the inherent conflict between traditional academic paradigms (e.g., talent training, publishing academic results, and pursuing academic reputation) and industrial or entrepreneurial ones (e.g., consulting, contract research, patenting and licensing research results, spin-off formation, and pursuing economic and societal returns).
+From the organizational development perspective, the two paradigms have different organizational settings at the two ends of a spectrum of scientific work (Philpott et al., 2011; Sauermann & Stephan, 2013).
+Academic logic implies a focus on basic and curiosity-oriented research (Ambos et al., 2008).
+Industrial logic, relatively speaking, leads to undertakings involving less risk and more direct commercial research.
+Second, the two follow different norms of knowledge dissemination (Kalar & Antoncic, 2015).
+Academic logic tends to encourage open disclosure and contribution to the scientific commons.
+On the other hand, industrial logic seeks beneficial ownership and privatization of intellectual property.
+These organizational conflicts may impede universities' moves towards a more entrepreneurial orientation, and much effort may be needed to encourage universities to engage in research commercialization (Bercovitz & Feldman, 2008; Haas & Park, 2010; Jain et al., 2009).